Protecting Yourself & Your Work

 Information Security Training

 The University provides mandatory information security awareness training for all staff who use computers at work.
 Awareness of information security issues and your responsibilities are very important to minimise the likelihood of security incidents and data loss.
-Completing this online course will help you to adhere to the requirements of the University's code of practice on data protection, Information Protection policy, Use of Computer Systems policy and other relevant policies.
+Completing this online course will help you to adhere to the University's data protection requirements and information/IT security policies.

 The Information Security Essentials course is available through the home page of Minerva at https://minerva.leeds.ac.uk/.
 For further assistance with this course, please visit the Information Security Training page on the IT Website.

 Depending on your role, you may also be required to complete the Advanced Information Security Training.
 Check with your line manager.

 You have already read about making sure you have a strong password but here are a few other things that we recommend to help you protect your accounts from misuse.